Translate

 Historical Perspective on EUV

 The quest for EUV has been an on-going (and very interesting) drama.
-In considering the original strategy for the pursuit of next generation lithography and light sources, the EUV LLC (a consortium comprised of Intel, Motorola, AMD and Micron Technology) made a strategic move in 1994 when it funded the Virtual National Laboratory (a consortium of Lawrence Livermore, Lawrence Berkeley and Sandia National Laboratories) to develop the first Laser Produced Plasma EUV light source (LPP/EUV).
+In considering the original strategy for the pursuit of next generation lithography and light sources, EUV LLC (a consortium comprised of Intel, Motorola, AMD and Micron Technology) made a strategic move in 1994 when it funded the Virtual National Laboratory (a consortium of Lawrence Livermore, Lawrence Berkeley and Sandia National Laboratories) to develop the first Laser Produced Plasma EUV light source (LPP/EUV).
 Recognizing that any EUV program would challenge conventional physics and prove unpredictable, it made sense to approach the DOE and our national laboratories to perform the heavy R&D lifting and develop the foundation for EUV technology.
 The alternative for the semiconductor industry would have been to enter the realm of theoretical high energy physics and compete with the US Department of Energy and the national laboratory establishment at a prohibitive cost.
 The $250 Million investment made by EUV LLC seemed to pay off as the National Ignition Facility at Lawrence Livermore soon constructed an operable Laser Produced Plasma test platform which vaporized particles of tin (Sn), releasing EUV light as a byproduct.
 ASML later pursued membership in EUV LLC, assimilated the NIF's R&D findings, and launched it's own follow-on program toward commercialization of production EUV stepper/scanners.
 Given these historic accounts of the EUV program, we might ask “What went wrong?"
 What alternate strategy might have better optimized the technology transfer from VNL/NIF and delivered a more viable EUV process technology?

 I'm not privy to the terms and conditions of the original contract between EUV LLC and the Virtual National Laboratory, but one might expect that semiconductor manufacturers like Intel, Motorola, AMD and Micron Technology would have structured any R&D contract with performance specifications normally attributed to semiconductor process tooling (it's likely they did).
 These specifications historically encompass precision lithography performance requirements, mean time between failure goals (MTBF) and more recently particulate control specifications anticipated for <20nm critical dimensions (CDs).
 While the national laboratories are not semiconductor equipment suppliers, given the $250 million cost of the three year contract, it would have seemed appropriate to hold the VNL/NIF to a lithography performance specification inclusive of source power output, and MTBF requirements for a final proof of design.
 Delivery of key performance criteria is the norm for most high profile development contracts.
 As it turned out, the convergence of expertise among the NIF and the semiconductor community illustrated the difficulties in integrating innovations in high energy physics with the demanding environments and requirements of process tooling encountered in nanometer scale production wafer fabs.
 NIF engineers were originally tasked with designing a fusion energy project and weapons testing platform with the goal of sustaining a controlled fusion reaction.
 The NIF facility currently fires 500 tera watt laser pulses at a single deuterium pellet housed in a test chamber 30 feet in diameter in pursuit of this goal.
 Although power output was a concern when designing the first successful LPP/EUV light source, it appears that in a group routinely producing terrawatts of energy, no one at NIF anticipated the difficulty in scaling EUV output power to currently required levels exceeding 200 watts.
 One might ask if EUV LLC took delivery of the LPP/EUV package prematurely, accepting a prototype with yet to be achieved power levels.
 However, given the conceptual success of the NIF LPP/EUV test platform prototype, it appears there was sufficient confidence the semiconductor industrial complex (yes, there is one) could resolve the remaining engineering issues unique to its domain.
 Enter ASML.